RPeschke/pyHDL/readme.md

 ![example2](pictures/example2.png)

-Each individual entity can be converted to VHDL by using the following command:
+Each entity can be converted to VHDL by using the following command:

 ```Py
 ax = tb_entity()
 print(ax._get_definition())
 ```

 The output from this is the following VHDL code:

 ```VHDL